-My research focuses on the role of digital technology in social and political activism.
-The groups I study partake in acts of activism without necessarily defining themselves as activists.
-I frame this work as everyday activism, focusing on the mundane acts of users endeavoring to create social awareness, resist socio-cultural and political inequalities, or instigate change through seemingly inconsequential, unorganized participation.
-The affordances – and restraints – of digital platforms encourage users to behave in ways that are vital precursors for social change without necessarily being disobedient per se.
-Their online activities are not necessarily civil disobedience in the traditional sense, but may include the flouting of social rules and norms that remains permissible in the scope of the privately owned public spaces that make up our contemporary political sphere.
+The big picture: My research on everyday activism examines how mundane digital technologies are used to create social awareness, resist socio-cultural and political inequalities, or instigate change through seemingly inconsequential, unorganized participation.
+The affordances and restraints of digital platforms encourage users to behave in ways that can be vital precursors for social change without being disobedient per se.
+Users’ online practices are not necessarily civil disobedience in the traditional sense, but may include the flouting of social rules and norms that remains permissible in the scope of the privately-owned public spaces (social media platforms) that make up our contemporary political sphere.
 That these forms of everyday activism and digital resistance occur within platforms embedded within surveillance capitalism is also central to my work.

 I have presented my findings around the world, including an invited talk at Sweden’s International Science Festival (Vetenskapsfestivalen).
-In 2015 I was invited to the White House to participate in a policy briefing focused on the cultural and material needs of the American bisexual community as a part of the White House’s LGBT initiative under the Obama administration.
+In 2016 I was invited to the White House to participate in a community briefing focused on the cultural and material needs of the American bisexual community as a part of the White House’s LGBT initiative under the Obama administration.